albinekcom/albinekcom.github.io/_posts/2018-08-20-optimizing-vector-graphics.markdown

 ## Optimising SVG using SVGO tool

 One of the tool is [SVGO](https://github.com/svg/svgo).
-It needs `npm` so you need to install it before (`$ brew install npm` for `macOS`).
+It needs `npm` which is included in `Node.js` so you need to install it before (`$ brew install node` for `macOS`).
 After that you can install SVGO using command `$ npm install -g svgo`.
 Now you can use it, let's do it in a lazy way - with a default option:

 ```bash
 $ svgo image.svg